-We did not identify any events or conditions during the 12 month period ended December 31, 2021 to indicate that a reassessment or remeasurement of our existing leases was required.
-There also were no impairment indicators identified during the 12 month period ended December 31, 2021 that required an impairment test for the Company's ROU assets.
+We did not identify any events or conditions during the 12 month period ended December 31, 2022 to indicate that a reassessment or re-measurement of our existing leases was required.
+There also were no impairment indicators identified during the 12 month period ended December 31, 2022 that required an impairment test for the Company's ROU assets.

-Our current lease liabilities of \$69 million and \$63 million are included in "Accrued and other current liabilities" as of December 31, 2021 and 2020, respectively.
-Our non-current lease liabilities of \$243 million and \$216 million are included in "Other non-current accrued liabilities" as of December 31, 2021 and 2020, respectively.
+Our current lease liabilities of \$69 million for both December 31, 2022 and 2021 are included in "Accrued and other current liabilities."
+Our non-current lease liabilities of \$249 million and \$243 million are included in "Other non-current accrued liabilities" as of December 31, 2022 and 2021, respectively.
 Our ROU asset balances are included in "Other non-current assets."
-The net balance of our ROU assets as of December 31, 2021 and 2020 was \$304 million and \$272 million, respectively.
+The net balance of our ROU assets as of December 31, 2022 and 2021 was \$310 million and \$304 million, respectively.
 These balances include an immaterial amount related to finance leases.